akaralar/swift-evolution/proposals/0238-package-manager-build-settings.md

 We propose to add the following build settings in this proposal:

 *Note: `<BuildSettingType>` represents the concrete type of a certain setting.
 Possible types are `CSetting`, `CXXSetting`, `SwiftSetting` or `LinkerSetting`.
-Each build setting in the upcoming section contains the method signature that will be available in their corresponding <BuildSettingType>.*
+Each build setting in the upcoming section contains the method signature that will be available in their corresponding &lt;BuildSettingType&gt;.*

 ### Header search path (C/CXX)